2024 Reserve Grenache

 Ian Becker’s old bush block in Koonunga is caught in time.
 Recently brought under the Hoffmann DV banner with Adrian Hoffmann at the helm.
 An isolated place that produces special grapes year in, year out.
 The vineyard naturally crops low, essentially dry grown bush vines farmed as they were 100 years ago.

 The wine is highly perfumed, with an intense fruit driven mouthful of red fruits, tannin, clearly powerful but with a subtlety and balance that belies its light colour.
-A great grenache now, even better in a few years.
+A beautiful wine now, even better in a few years.

 Technical Tasting Notes